 It is conjectured that there are infinitely many amicable pairs, although, as for perfect numbers, this is not known.
 Here is a list of all the amicable pairs with lower member below 2.01*1011, and here is a longer (but less annotated) list comprising the first 5001 amicable pairs.
-For bigger amicable pairs, Jan Otto Munch Pedersen has a very extensive list of amicable pairs online; also, see [TBBHL].
+For bigger amicable pairs, see [TBBHL], or see the extensive database below.

 The members of aliquot cycles of length greater than 2 are often called sociable numbers.
 The smallest two such cycles have length 5 and 28, and were found early in the last century by Poulet [POU].
 Borho [BOR1969] constructed one of length 4 in 1969.
 Everything since has been found via computer search.
 Here is a list of all the sociable numbers I know of.

 In the introduction we divided aliquot sequences into three classes.
 Catalan [CAT] and Dickson [DIC] conjectured that all sequences fell into the first two classes, so that iterating s never approached infinity, regardless of the starting number.
 However, there is now good reason to believe [GUY1977] that iterating s does go to infinity for most even starting numbers, although this has not been proven for any starting number.
 The smallest starting number whose sequence has not been completely computed is 276.